SabreTools/MPF/README.md

 - **BurnOutSharp** - Protection scanning - [GitHub](https://github.com/mnadareski/BurnOutSharp)
 - **UnshieldSharp** - Protection scanning - [GitHub](https://github.com/mnadareski/UnshieldSharp)

+**Note:** Both DiscImageCreator and DiscImageChef have WIP builds.
+In general, WIP builds are not supported with new flags or features until they make it into the stable release.
+The exception to this rule is currently DiscImageChef, due to the very old last stable release.
+It is recommended that you either download or build the latest version of DiscImageChef for use with DICUI.

 ## System Requirements

 Even though this is written in C#, this program can only be used on Windows systems due to one of the base programs, DiscImageCreator, being Windows-only.
 There is some preliminary support for Linux underway, and we will try to integrate with that when the time comes.